 Timber is a beautiful, natural product.
 The 25mm (1 inch) thick boards and 75mm (3 inch) posts we supply are cut to last, and treated to resist decay.
-You do not need to treat them or maintain them in any way.
+You do not need to treat them further.

 However, if you do use widely available, non-toxic timber treatments, your compost bin will probably last even longer.

 The treatment is Osmose Naturewood (AC500) which is a high pressure treatment which contains copper and an organic co-biocide.
-The treatment has the advantages of it offers protection against the threat of wood-boring insects and fungal decay.
+The treatment has the advantages of offering protection against the threat of wood-boring insects and fungal decay.